imba/imba.io/content/docs/undocumented.md

 If you have questions about any of these, don't hesitate to reach out on [Discord](/disc).

+## CSS value aliases

+We've started to implement some value aliases, such as `pos:abs` and `pos:rel`.
+One caveat is that these shorthands can't be interpolated since they're determined at compile time.

 ## CSS variables and durations

 You can't use css variables to dynamically assign durations, you can either use custom units (`1animtime:10s`) or an interpolated value (`ease:{10}s`).